 Guinea Fowl Breeds

-Crested Guinea Fowl are prized for their meat and eggs, as well as their unique appearance, with a distinctive crest of feathers on the head and a blue-gray plumage with black spots.
-They are also kept in domestic settings for their ability to help control pests in gardens and agricultural settings.
+Plumed Guinea Fowl are known for their unique appearance, with a distinctive crest of feathers on their head and long, flowing neck feathers.
+They are also prized for their meat and eggs, and are kept in domestic settings for these purposes, as well as for their ability to help control pests in gardens and agricultural settings.